 I’m based in Moscow, have four kids, like skiing, and take every opportunity when not on the road to indulge myself with a few days in the Alps.
 Despite our alliance with Ferrari, I feed my passion for fast driving with a BMW M3 – alas, roads in Moscow still leave much to be desired and are hardly suitable for Italian supercars!

 This blog brings you my personal opinions on current topics.
-Here you will find me airing my thoughts on recent IT security news and industry development.
-Well, at least this is what may happen.
+Here you’ll find me airing my thoughts on recent IT security news and industry development.
+Well, at least, that was initially the plan…

 However, my main intention here is to engage in a broader conversation with you and discuss other things that sometimes fall beyond boring security issues.
-I travel a lot, meet many people from different countries, and give many public speeches.
-I believe such a broader and more relaxed interaction will be much more interesting and provide better insights.
+I travel a lot, meet a lot of people from a lot of different countries, and give many public speeches.
+So I believe broader and more relaxed interaction based on my varied experiences will be more interesting, less stuffy, and provide better insights.

-At the same time I would encourage you to check out the security-related blogs from the top Kaspersky Lab experts at Securelist.
+At the same time, I’d encourage you to check out the security-related blogs from the top KL experts at Securelist.
 This is a premium source of proven expertise coming first hand from the people I trust.

-My opinions don’t necessarily represent those of Kaspersky Lab, but I’m hoping they will provide you with plenty of ideas as a starting point for decent discussion!
+Disclaimer!
+My opinions don’t necessarily represent those of Kaspersky Lab!
+I just hope they’ll provide you with plenty of ideas as a starting point for decent discussion!

 You can find more of my biographical details here.

 I’ve been known to have a pop at the quality of Hollywood blockbuster movies released in recent years.
 But there’s a new film that bucks the trend, which I recommend everyone sees at the soonest!
 (But then I would say that)… This impossibly incredible film I’m talking about is Mission Impossible 5.
 So what’s so […]